openseg-group/OCNet.pytorch/README.md

 # OCNet: Object Context Network for Scene Parsing (pytorch)

+**We will release the optimized method that can reduce the memory cost and computation cost largely with some simple yet effective tricks**

 Update on 2018/11/20.
 Please check the updated paper for more accurate details and illustrations [OCNet](https://arxiv.org/pdf/1809.00916.pdf).

 **OCNet achieves 81.67 on the test set of Cityscapes with multi-scale method [0.75x, 1x, 1.25x].**